kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

 ## Begin with the data structure

-Let's make it with a super simple example.
+Let's do a super simple example.

 Make a new React app with TypeScript and clear out the the entry file, which might be named **index.tsx**.